-For the previous season, CBS introduced nine new scripted shows during the regular 2018-19 season.
-The network cancelled five of them and renewed just four.
-How will their new programming do in the ratings for the 2019-20 season?
+CBS launched eight new scripted shows during the regular 2019-20 television season and cancelled just three of them.
+How will their new programming do in the ratings for the 2020-21 season?
+How will the delays caused by the pandemic affect decisions when it comes time for the network to renew?
 Stay tuned.

-CBS shows this season (so far): 48 Hours, 60 Minutes, All Rise, Blue Bloods, Bob ♥ Abishola, Big Brother, Broke, Bull, Carol’s Second Act, Criminal Minds, Evil, FBI, FBI: Most Wanted, Game On!, God Friended Me, The Greatest #AtHome Videos, Hawaii Five-0, Love Island, MacGyver, Magnum PI, Man with a Plan, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, SEAL Team, Survivor, SWAT, Tommy, Tough As Nails, Undercover Boss, The Unicorn, and Young Sheldon.
+CBS shows this season (so far): 48 Hours, 60 Minutes, All Rise, The Amazing Race, Big Brother, Blue Bloods, Bob ♥ Abishola, B Positive, Bull, Clarice, The Equalizer, FBI, The FBI Declassified, FBI: Most Wanted, House Calls with Dr. Phil, Kids Say the Darndest Things, Love Island, MacGyver, Magnum PI, Manhunt, Mom, NCIS, NCIS: Los Angeles, NCIS: New Orleans, The Neighborhood, One Day at a Time, SEAL Team, Secret Celebrity Renovation, Star Trek: Discovery, SWAT, Tough As Nails, The Unicorn, United States of Al, and Young Sheldon.

 There’s lots of data that CBS execs look at when deciding whether to renew or cancel a TV series but ratings are typically the biggest piece.
 Here’s how the network’s shows are doing so far.